nullstare/ReiLua/API.md

 ---

-> success = RL_SetModelMaterial( Model model, Material modelMaterial, Material material )
+> success = RL.SetModelMaterial( Model model, Material modelMaterial, Material material )

 Copies material to model material. ( Model material is the material id in models.
 Material can be deleted if not used elsewhere )